Approved Study Abroad and Semester Internship Options

 - As you begin to explore your options for a major, take advantage of faculty office hours to meet with faculty in the academic fields that interest you and discuss programs suitable for that major, as well as the best timing for study away for that department.

 - Attend one of the SAGE information sessions in spring of your first year at Scripps or early fall of sophomore year.
 Transfer students may want to attend a session soon after settling in.
 Information sessions occur approximately once per week in the first half of each semester.
-Attendance at an Information Session is required in order to make an appointment with a SAGE advisor.
+Attendance at an Information Session is required in order to make an appointment with a SAGE adviser.

 - Students apply first to SAGE at Scripps College, typically in sophomore year, to be approved for participation in the junior year.